vyfor/cordkt.nvim/README.md

 - Supports configurable idle status detection
 - Respects the ratelimit of one update per 15 seconds
 - Written in native code, uses Lua FFI for integration

-> \* Please note that the plugin has only been tested on Windows.

 ## 🔌 Requirements
 - Neovim compiled with LuaJIT